Ever heard of Cosenza, Italy’s alluring and undiscovered city in Calabria?

 Cosenza ensures that everyone can satisfy their hunger for art.
 Street art graces shop front shutters in the Centro Storico.

-Each year Cosenza hosts a plethora of festivals, which depends on whether it’s a Saint’s Day, public holiday, celebrating seasonal crops – and there are many – or any excuse really for a party.
+Each year Cosenza hosts a plethora of festivals, which depends on whether it’s a Saint’s Day, public holiday, celebrating seasonal crops – and there are many – any excuse for a party.

 - Fiera di S.Giuseppe – March